Pete Lee: Tenure

 During Lee's tenure in the state house he served on the Education committee and chaired Judiciary committee.
 During his tenure in the state senate he chaired the Judiciary committee and served as vice-chair of the Finance committee.
 Lee supported Amy Klobuchar during the 2020 Democratic presidential primaries.

 In 2022, Lee was indicted by a grand jury for registering to vote at an address where he did not live, but Judge Eric Bentley dismissed the case due to incorrect residency information being provided to the prosecution.

 Political positions

 Lee voted against legislation that required Colorado's public employee pension fund to oppose Boycott, Divestment and Sanctions.
-Lee was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form an union.
+Lee was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form a union.
 He supported legislation to prohibit the death penalty.

 Lee received an A rating from NARAL Pro-Choice America.
 His scores from the American Civil Liberties Union ranged from 88% in 2013, 100% in 2014, 40% in 2015, 100% in 2016, 100% in 2017, 100% in 2018, and 80% in 2019.